hubble reveals creation

 Very Large Array (VLA)

 The VLA radio telescopes comprises 27 independent antennas in use at a given time plus one spare, each of which has a dish diameter of 25 meters (82 feet) and weighs 230 short tons each.
 (Total 6,480 tones) Cost $78.5 million.
+The next generation space telescopes will be far more expensive. but much more powerful.

 Find out more